Adimserious/drivers-licence-quiz/README.md

 - The sign up form allows the user to sign up to the website in order to access the quiz .
 - The sign up has create username, email, password and confirm password field.
 - The form has a continue as guest botton which helps users to have the look and feel of the quiz before sigining up.
+- I checked the forn to make sure users cant submit without meeting the criteria

 ### Start Quiz Area
 ![Start quiz image](/assets/images/start-quiz.webp)